Pripyat / Prypiat (Part Three)

 23. Resettler’s Home #4

-After saying goodbye to the resettler, we boarded our van to head back to Kiev.
+After saying goodbye to the resettler, we boarded our van to head back to Kyiv.
 First things first, we had to pass radiological control at the Chernobyl Exclusion Zone checkpoint.
 This requires stepping into a full-body dosimeter as well as a thorough inspection of all goods being moved out of the Zone.
-Having successfully passed, our group proceeded to Kiev, and I made my way to the Cityhotel.
+Having successfully passed, our group proceeded to Kyiv, and I made my way to the Cityhotel.
 Around this time, the weather began to deteriorate and I simply opted to have dinner at the restaurant in the hotel.